docker/compose/docs/aci-compose-features.md

 ## Healthchecks

-Healthchecks can be described in the `healthcheck` section in the service.
-It translates to `LivenessProbe` in ACI.
-By that, the container is terminated if it becomes unhealthy.
+A health check can be described in the `healthcheck` section of each service.
+This is translated to a `LivenessProbe` in ACI.
+If the health check fails then the container is considered unhealthy and terminated.
-In order to restart automatically, the container also need to have a restart policy not set to "none"
+In order for the container to be restarted automatically, the service needs to have a restart policy other than `none` to be set.
+Note that the default restart policy if one isn't set is `any`.

 ```yaml
 services: